gerlichlab/spoc/docs/data_structures.md

 The pixels class additionally contains all information associated with the data stored.
-This data is taken from the contacts object passed to genomic binner.
+This data is taken from the contacts object passed to the genomic binner.

 ```python